Pandaqi/Pandaqi-Studio/pandaqi-studio/content/unstable-universe/_index.md

 title: "Unstable Universe"
 blurb: "The only boardgame where you're allowed to cut the board into pieces, especially when you are losing."
-# blurb: "The only game in which you're allowed to cut the paper into pieces, especially when you are losing.
-A [One Paper Game](/boardgames#one-paper-games) for 2--9 players."

 date: 2020-09-05